 - Make sure you’re putting the press directly on your baking sheet.
 I like to use silicone mats, but some bakers swear by baking spritz cookies directly on the sheet.

-- Don’t try to use cold cookie dough in a cookie press or dough with bits like chocolate chips.
+- Don’t try to use cold cookie dough in a cookie press or dough with large bits like chocolate chips.

 - Try changing your disc to see if a different shape would work better.